And they've already crowdfunded £50k to do it.

 Director of Open Britain, James McGrory said the linking up of the campaigns “is not the first step in that journey [to reverse Brexit] but it is the biggest so far.”

 The campaign to stop Britain leaving the EU is gathering steam then, it seems.
 There’s more info on Best for Britain’s High Court #Brexitchallenge here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.